stephenpearce/wp-vagrant/README.md

     vagrant up
     ```

-    This will download the Ubuntu box, create a headless virtual machine, and run the `provision.sh` script to set up the development environment.
+    This will download Ubuntu, create a headless virtual machine instance, and run the `provision.sh` script on it to set up the development environment.

-    Wordpress will be available at `public_html/`.
-Logs for Apache and Maria are mapped to `log/`.
+    Wordpress's files will then be available at `public_html/`.

+    Logs for Apache and MariaDB are mapped to `log/`.

 3. **Access the new Wordpress instance:**

-    Add `127.0.0.1 wordpress.local` to your `/etc/hosts` or windows equivilent hosts file.
+    Add `127.0.0.1 wordpress.local` to your `/etc/hosts` file (macOS | Linux) or `C:\Windows\System32\drivers\etc\hosts` file (Windows).

     Then you should be able to access it on the host at the address: `http://wordpress.local`.